 Sunderland is a forward-looking city undergoing continued transformation and economic regeneration.
 Through a range of partnerships, we work with others to deliver our ambitions for the city.
 These ambitions are set out in the City Plan 2019-2030, focusing on a dynamic, healthy and vibrant smart city.
-Key achievements for 2020/2021 are set out in the following section.
-Performance data for 2020/2021 is based on latest available data, taking into consideration the impact of the Covid-19 pandemic where applicable.
+Key achievements for 2021/2022 are set out in the following section.
+Figures for 2021/2022 are based on latest available data, taking into consideration the impact of the Covid-19 pandemic.